sjbylo/ocp-topics/nodeport/README.md

 oc create -f nodeport.yaml
 ```

-If you have access, notice the openshift process is now listening on port 30000.
+If you have access to one of the cluster nodes, notice the openshift process is now listening on port 30000.
 Note, that if there are more than one nodeport services in the cluster, they cannot use the same port since all nodes in the cluster must listen on each particular port.
 They cannot overlap.

 ```
 # netstat -ltnp | grep 30000